Custom Insert Molding Service

 Polymethyl Methacrylate

-PMMA (Polymethyl Methacrylate), often referred to as acrylic or acrylic glass, is a transparent thermoplastic known for its excellent optical clarity, UV stability, and high impact resistance.
-It is widely used in injection molding to create clear and durable components, making it ideal for applications in automotive, lighting, signage, medical devices, and consumer products.
+PMMA, often referred acrylic or acrylic glass, is a transparent thermoplastic know for its excellent optical clarity, UV stability, and high impact resistance

-In injection molding, PMMA can be processed easily, offering good flowability and the ability to create intricate, high-quality parts.
-It can be molded into complex shapes with precise detail and a glossy finish.
+PMMA injection molding offers good flowability and the ability to create intricate, high-quality parts.
+It can be molded into complex shapes with precision and a glossy finish.

 pmma injection molding